Panama is a peculiar country with peculiar

-#41 Again, withing Panama City we strongly suggest you avoid driving and use public transportation.
-There are plenty of options and the network works fairly well with metro, public buses, taxis, Uber (and similar) and the famous Diablo Rojos.
+#41 Again, within Panama City we strongly suggest you avoid driving and use public transportation.
+There are plenty of options and the network works fairly well with metro, public buses, taxis, Uber (and similar), and the famous Diablo Rojos.
 Among these, you’ll always find one or several ways to get to your destination quickly and cheaply.

 #42 The infamous Diablo Rojos (red devils) are the private collective buses transports in Panama.
 Well, these are almost an institution or a landmark but are being substituted by normal public buses.
-They are old American school buses transformed into crazy looking coletivos, famous for its bright colors.
+They are old American school buses transformed into crazy-looking coletivos, famous for their bright colors.

 Other useful information about traveling in Panama

-#43 As you would expect it’s fairly easy to get Wifi in Panama, every hostel, guest house and hotel offer it freely.
+#43 As you would expect it’s fairly easy to get Wifi in Panama, every hostel, guest house, and hotel offers it freely.
 However, you should note that sometimes it’s a bit slow and unreliable.
 In the San Blas islands, you won’t have mobile data or Wifi at all, but that’s a good thing you’ll be able to truly relax.

-If you need to have mobile data, you can easily buy a card at the airport and in many small stores around the country.
-However not that that the card in the airport is much more expensive.
+If you need to have mobile data, you can easily buy a sim card at the airport and in many small stores around the country.
+However, note that the card at the airport is much more expensive.
 Mobile Data is actually very cheap in Panama.
 We bought a Movistar card and only spent 5 USD per week.
-Plus, with Movistar (not sure about the other) you get free data roaming in other Central America countries!
+Plus, with Movistar (not sure about the other) you get free data roaming in other Central American countries!
 We have never used other companies, but it’s possible (and probable) that they have similar pricing.

-Also, keep in consideration that at midday it may be too hot do anything outside and at night you should be walking around exploring, particularly in some areas of Panama City.
+Also, keep in consideration that at midday it may be too hot to do anything outside, and at night you shouldn’t be walking around exploring, particularly in some areas of Panama City.

-#45 In Panama the power plugs and sockets are of type A and B. These are mainly used in North and Central America, China and Japan.
+#45 In Panama the power plugs and sockets are of types A and B. These are mainly used in North and Central America, China, and Japan.
 The standard voltage is 110 V and the standard frequency is 60 Hz, also similar to North and Central America.

 - Waterproof phone cover – In Panama you are always close to water, either you are island hopping, chasing waterfalls or hiking in a cloud forest, additional protection to your phone is a good idea.